yitzchak/common-lisp-jupyter/README.md

 - [Jupyter][]

 - [ZeroMQ][] library including development headers.
 On debian-based systems, you can satisfy this requirement by installing the package `libczmq-dev`.
 On Arch-based systems the package is named `zeromq`.
+In homebrew the package is named `czmq`.
 There are several ways to satisfy the requirement on Windows.
   For more details see the [Windows Installation][] instruction in the wiki.

 ### Installing via Roswell